gsinclair/whitestone/doc/whitestone.markdown

                              Ko (1..10), Enumerable

-      Ft     Float       Asserts a float is "essentially" equal to its expected value Ft FLOAT, FLOAT [, EPSILON]
+      Ft     Float       Asserts a float is "essentially" equal to its expected value Ft FLOAT, FLOAT
-                             Ft Math::PI, 3.14159265
-                             Ft Math::PI, 3.14              # will fail
-                             Ft Math::PI, 3.14, 0.1         # will pass
-                         The comparison used is relative, not absolute.
-The difference divided by the expected value must be less than 'epsilon' (default 0.000001).
+                             Ft (0.2 + 0.1), 0.3
+                               # Note that 0.2 + 0.1 == 0.3 is false, due to the
+                               # inaccurate representation of floats (IEEE 754).
+                         Float equality is based on ratio, not difference, so that it works at any scale.
+Here is a simplified
+                         definition:
+                           def essentially_equal?(a,b)
+                             (a/b - 1).abs < 1e-13
+                           end
+                         If one of the numbers is zero, then ratio doesn't work, so that case is treated specially.
+See http://bit.ly/wBvbgi

       Id     Identity    Asserts two objects have the same object_id Id OBJECT, OBJECT